Political positions of Nigel Farage

 Nigel Farage is a British politician and broadcaster who has been Member of Parliament (MP) for Clacton and the Leader of Reform UK since 2024, having previously been its leader from 2019 to 2021 when it was called the Brexit Party.
 He also was the leader of the UK Independence Party (UKIP) from 2006 to 2009, and 2010 to 2016.
 Farage served as a Member of the European Parliament (MEP) for South East England from 1999 until the UK's withdrawal from the European Union (EU) in 2020.

 A prominent Eurosceptic since the early 1990s, Farage's right-wing views on issues such as immigration have attracted significant media attention throughout his political career.
 He is known for his distinctive character and style, including his personality, fashion, and social media presence, as well as his form of British right-wing populism.
 In foreign policy, Farage is an outspoken supporter of US President Donald Trump.
 In 2014 he spoke of admiring Vladimir Putin while later disliking him personally amidst the Russian invasion of Ukraine which Farage condemned as "immoral, outrageous and indefensible".

+In the 2024 United Kingdom election, Farage aunched the Reform UK manifesto, which they called a "contract" (Our Contract with You).
+It pledged to lower taxes, lower immigration, increase funding for public services, reform the NHS and decrease its waiting lists to 'zero', bring utilities and critical national infrastructure under 50% public ownership (the other 50% owned by pension funds), replace the House of Lords with a more democratic second chamber, and to replace first-past-the-post voting with a system of proportional representation.
+It also pledged to accelerate transport infrastructure in coastal regions, Wales, the North, and the Midlands.
+The party also wants to freeze non-essential immigration and recruit 40,000 new police officers.
+Reform UK oppose the UK government's current net zero target.
+Instead, it pledged to support the environment with more tree planting, more recycling and less single-use plastics.